The Art of Leonardo da Vinci

 Why is the Louvre Called the Louvre?

 It isn’t easy to see all the exhibitions at the Louvre in just one day.
-This is because the museum has so much to see and somebody exhibitions.
+This is because the museum has so much to see and some exhibitions.
 The Louvre is also one of the most visited museums in Paris and worldwide.
-There are millions of people each year who will go through the doors of the Louvre to visit its many exhibitions.
+Each year, millions of people go through the doors of the Louvre to visit its many exhibitions.

 You can learn more about Why is the Louvre Called the Louvre? by clicking here.